Maumagnaguagno/MindFreak/README.md

 ## Examples
 BrainFuck can get tricky, we need to optimize in order to generate code that finishes execution in our lifetime.
-The lack of common operators makes even simple things, like setting a variable to a zero, a loop:
+The lack of common operators makes even simple things, like assign a variable to a zero, a loop:

 ```
 Original:  [-]